 - Reproductive – Women who have not had children, or those who have their first child after age 30, are usually considered at higher risk for breast cancer.
-On the other hand, it is thought that having a first child at an early age may have a protective effect against the disease.
+It is also thought that having a first child at an early age may have a protective effect against the disease.

 There are things you can do to protect your breast health.
-Performing self-exams and having routine clinical breast exams and mammograms (X-rays of your breasts) can detect cancer in its earliest stages making it easier to treat.
+Performing self-exams and having routine clinical breast exams and mammograms (specialized X-rays of your breasts) can detect cancer in its earliest stages making it easier to treat.
 Learn more about recommended breast cancer screenings.
 At Beacon, we’re nationally recognized for our breast imaging services.
-Schedule a Screening Mammogram
+Schedule a Screening Mammogram.

 We understand that cancer affects more than just your body.
-That’s why we also offer complementary support services, educational resources and support groups to help you and your family during your cancer journey.
+That’s why we also offer educational resources and support groups to help you and your family during your cancer journey.

 We treat all types and stages of breast tumors, both pre-cancerous and cancerous.
 Nearly all breast cancer patients will have surgery as part of their treatment plan.
 Radiation and chemotherapy are often also used depending on the specific details of the patient’s disease.
 Beacon offers advanced treatment options for treating breast cancer, including targeted therapies that attack specific targets and spare healthy tissues.
 For example, during radiation, patients can be treated while laying on their belly or do a special breathing exercise while laying on their back to minimize the dose to their heart.
 Beacon’s multidisciplinary team approach to cancer care connects teams focused on delivering the highest quality care to each individual patient.